temporalio/samples-java/src/main/java/io/temporal/samples/dsl/README.md

 6. [`bankingtransactionssubflow/childworkflow.json`](/src/main/resources/dsl/bankingtransactionssubflow/childworkflow.json)

-Note that most DSLs, including Serverless Workflow DSL used in this sample represent their workflow data as JSON.
+Note that most DSLs, including Serverless Workflow DSL used in this sample represent their Workflow data as JSON.
 As such manipulation of this data is done via expression languages that specilize in manipulating JSON.
 In this case we use `jq`.
 You can plug in your expression language of choice.